-MIT (Massachusetts Institute of Technology) researchers recently conducted a study on wind energy and its health benefits.
+MIT (Massachusetts Institute of Technology) researchers recently studied wind energy and its health benefits.
 The results were published in an American Association for the Advancement of Science open-access journal called Science Advances.

-Published last December 2, the study observed and analysed wind turbines and their hourly activity.
-It also took note of all fossil fuel-based power plants in the US and the volume of emissions they released between 2011 and 2017.
+The researchers came up with a conclusion intended to get the attention of policymakers and send a strong message against fossil fuel power plants.
+Published last December 2, the study observed and analyzed wind turbines and their hourly activity.
+It also noted all fossil fuel-based power plants in the US and the volume of emissions they released between 2011 and 2017.
 The researchers traced all emissions and plotted the pollutants with relevant statistics of the affected populations.
-They used the data they gathered to calculate health-related community costs and regional air quality.
-The researchers came up with a conclusion intended to get the attention of policymakers and send a strong message against fossil fuel power plants.
+They used their data to calculate health-related community costs and regional air quality.

 Fossil fuel is where greenhouse gases originate.
 Greenhouse gases can lead to global warming.